SubZtep/web-words/docs/index.md

 ![Plugin demo of hovering words](images/preview.gif)

+## Features

+- Auto-import your entire saved dictionary from _Google Translate_ with a single click.
+- Newly starred words automatically imported and open pages are getting updated.
+Works well alongside other [translate add-on](https://addons.mozilla.org/en-US/firefox/addon/to-google-translate/)s.

+Are you missing something?
+Visit the _GitHub_ [projects page](https://github.com/SubZtep/web-words/projects) for roadmap(ish) and feel free to get involved.

 ## How It Works?

 If you logged in with your _Google_ account, you are able to save translations with the star icon.